 War Games: Why Do We Love Playing at War

-What is it about slipping into the muddy boots of a WWII soldier, tightly grasping the plasma cannon of a space marine, or sending your Viking troops to a bloody raid that we love so much?
+So what is it about slipping into the muddy boots of a WWII soldier, tightly grasping the plasma cannon of a space marine, or sending your troops to a bloody adventure that we love so much?

 The fact is, there is a whole multitude of reasons.
 However, what we're interested in are the most basic thoughts, feelings, and emotions that make us want to play war games.